 In some cases it is useful to record several sources in only one track.
 For example when using two microphones when recording instruments and loudspeakers.
-TotalMix' Loopback mode saves an external mixing desk.
-Simply route/mix the input signals to the same output (third row), then re-define this output into a record channel via Ctrl-mouse - that's it.
+TotalMix loopback saves an external mixing desk.
+Simply route/mix the input signals all to the same output (third row), then send this output to a record channel via the loopback cable.
 This way any number of input channels from different sources can be recorded into one single track.